 How do you define Bridge Building?

 What separates The Marin Foundation from all other organizations is the fact that we are intentional about strategically partnering, and working closely with both LGBTQ organizations and religious (conservative and progressive) organizations.
 A bridge cannot be built from one side as there needs to be a strong foundation on both sides in order to bridge the gap, and in turn, level the disconnect.
 Both sides need to be intricately involved in order to best dialogue and change thought processes, presuppositions, and pervasive stereotypes.
 It is just too easy to stay stagnant and rest on the traditional practices of our predecessors.

 What are your views on the big 5 questions?

-There are five main questions that The Marin Foundation gets from both the Christian and LGBTQ community.
+There are five main questions that The Marin Foundation gets from both the conservative and LGBTQ community.
 We call these the “Big 5.”
 They are:

 - Do you think that gays and lesbians are born that way?